 The larger leaves have a few very shallow teeth and taper to a base that partially clasps the stem.
 Upper leaves will be smaller and without teeth.
 The upper surface is dark green when young, the underside is usually paler in color due dense hair on the veins.
 Leaf blades are longer than wide, lanceolate in shape (broadest in the lower half) some larger leaves may be more oblong-elliptic.
-Leaves are not dense on the stem and the lower leaves which are largest, fall away be flowering time.
+Leaves are not dense on the stem and the lower leaves which are largest, fall away by flowering time.

 The floral array is an open panicle form with panicle branches widely spreading to ascending.
 Leaves in the panicle are moderate to sparse.

 Flowers: The open flowers are 1 to 1 1/2 inches wide and composed of two flower types - an outer group of 20 to 50+ ray florets with blue-violet to purple rays (seldom pink, sometimes white).
 These are pistillate and fertile.
 These surround a center of 30 to 50+ disc florets which have pale yellow corolla tubes with 5 pointed lobes.
-Five stamens tightly surround a single style.
-These are bisexual, fertile, opening from the edge to the center and the corolla takes on a reddish tinge to the bottom of the stamens in mature flowers but not in newly opened ones.
+These are bisexual, fertile, opening from the edge to the center and the corolla takes on a reddish tinge in pollen mature flowers but not in newly opened ones.
 There are five stamens that tightly surround the style which has an appendage at its tip.
 Styles are exserted from the corolla when the flower opens.
 The flowerhead stalk has 0 to 3 green leafy bracts which graduate into the phyllaries which enclose the bell shaped flowerhead, usually in 4 to 6 series; these are long with spreading tips, generally linear to linear-lanceolate in shape with a center green zone.
 They may or may not have some fine hair on the surface.

 Seed: Fertile flowers produce a 3 to 4 nerved purple to brown dry cypsela, 2.5 - 3.5 mm long, with white pappus attached for wind dispersion.
 The seeds require 60 days of cold stratification for germination.